yuriigouveia2/cloud-developer/capstone/README.md

 # Functions to be implemented

-To implement this project you need to implement the following functions and configure them in the `serverless.yml` file:
+This project was implemented with the following functions and configuration in the `serverless.yml` file:

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
 * `GetNotes` - should return all NOTEs for a current user.